sanitizer

 Example

 Detecting the use of uninitialized memory.
 The -Zbuild-std flag rebuilds and instruments the standard library, and is strictly necessary for the correct operation of the tool.
-The -Zsanitizer-track-origins enables tracking of the origins of uninitialized memory:
+The -Zsanitizer-memory-track-origins enables tracking of the origins of uninitialized memory:

 use std::mem::MaybeUninit;